 Accounts that don’t belong to you.
 Keep in mind, though, that if you cosigned for an account, it will likely be reported on your credit report and treated as your own.
 If you were only an authorized user on an account that fell behind, the creditor may be willing to remove it from your credit report since you weren’t legally responsible for the bills.

 Incorrect balances.
 While you can expect it to take 30-60 days for information about your loan balances to be updated, you shouldn’t see completely wrong information.
 For example, an account that was discharged in bankruptcy or settled through a collection agency should show a zero balance.

 Duplicate accounts.
 If an account was turned over to multiple collection agencies, only the most recent collection agency account should appear.
-Otherwise, it can look as if you have more accounts in collections that you actually do.
+Otherwise, it can look as if you have more accounts in collections than you actually do.

 Old accounts.
 You may find old accounts you don’t use anymore still listed.
-Even if an account is paid off, it may remain for the legal time limit.
-Fair Isaac Company, creator of the popular FICO credit scores, recommends that you don’t close old accounts because doing so may hurt your score and won’t help improve it.
+Even if an account is paid off, it may remain within the legal time limit.
+Fair Isaac Company, the creator of the popular FICO credit scores, recommends that you don’t close old accounts because doing so may hurt your score and won’t help improve it.

 To dispute wrong information, you can contact the credit reporting agency that is listing the wrong information, the credit grantor that is reporting it, or both.
 The advantage of going to the credit reporting agency is that they are better equipped to handle disputes.
 If they cannot promptly confirm the information on your report with the source, by law it must be removed.
 The disadvantage is that the major credit bureaus don’t share information with each other, so you’ll have to check both major credit reports and dispute mistakes through each one that has the wrong information.